 Professor Paul Gugliuzza is an award-winning scholar and teacher who specializes in civil procedure, federal courts, and intellectual property law, with a particular focus on patent litigation.
-He has published articles in numerous leading law reviews, including the Emory Law Journal, the Georgetown Law Journal, the Iowa Law Review, the Notre Dame Law Review, the Texas Law Review, the Vanderbilt Law Review, and the Virginia Law Review.
+He has published articles in numerous leading law reviews, including the Duke Law Journal, Georgetown Law Journal, Texas Law Review, Vanderbilt Law Review, and Virginia Law Review.

 Professor Gugliuzza graduated summa cum laude from Tulane University School of Law.
 After law school, he clerked for Judge Ronald M. Gould on the U.S. Court of Appeals for the Ninth Circuit and practiced in the Issues and Appeals group at Jones Day in Washington, D.C.